episode 142: The Dictatorship of Woke Capital with Stephen Soukup

 Thank you.
 Great.
 Good.

-Episode 142 Clip 1: Bill on Larry Fink
+Episode 142 Highlight 1: Bill on Larry Fink

-Episode 142 Clip 4: ESG investors getting a raw deal
+Episode 142 Highlight 4: ESG investors getting a raw deal